btmorr/scala-boost/tutorial/session1.md

 }
 ```

+The `apply` method is automatically created when you use the `case` keyword with a class, and `apply _` basically means "take the input that's given to this function, and pass it to the apply method", which creates a new instance of the class using that input data.

 We can create one more helper that we'll use for translation.
 To do the full translation from JSON string to NewsApiResponse, we have do several things:

 1. Use the `fromJSON[T]` function from sphere-json, where T is our data type (NewsApiResponse)